-As is detailed in Finding 6, the proposed development is a medium-density, single-family, attached residential neighborhood of 356 units.
 Three home model types are provided with a variety of sizes, options, and architectural treatments.
-The neighborhood is to be developed in three pods and designed to preserve sensitive environmental features.
-Street and pedestrian connections are provided throughout the development and to future abutting neighborhoods.
 As such, the development is generally consistent with the design principles for residential areas in Westphalia.

 - c.
-The subject application has been reviewed for conformance with the requirements of Section 27-546(d) of the Zoning Ordinance, which requires additional findings for the Planning Board to approve a DSP in the M-X-T Zone, as follows: - (1) The proposed development is in conformance with the purposes and other provisions of this division;
+The subject application has been reviewed for conformance with the requirements of Section 27-546(d) of the prior Zoning Ordinance, which requires additional findings for the Planning Board to approve a DSP in the M-X-T Zone, as follows: - (1) The proposed development is in conformance with the purposes and other provisions of this division;

-The purposes of the M-X-T Zone are set forth in Section 27-542 of the Zoning Ordinance and the proposed development will contribute to the orderly implementation of the Westphalia Sector Plan.
+The purposes of the M-X-T Zone are set forth in Section 27-542 of the prior Zoning Ordinance, and the approved development will contribute to the orderly implementation of the Westphalia Sector Plan.
+This DSP's compliance with the sector plan's recommendation's is discuss in finding 7.b above.